aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ## Making our app history aware

 Now keep in mind that every action will receive a `StateHistory<T>` as input and should return a new `StateHistory<T>`.
-You can use the `nextStateHistory` helper function to easily push your new state and create a proper StateHistory representation, which will simply move the currently present state to the past, place your provided one as present and remove the future states.
+You can use the `nextStateHistory` helper function to easily push your new state and create a proper StateHistory representation, which will simply move the currently present state to the past, place your provided one as the present and remove the future states.

 <code-listing heading="A StateHistory aware action">
   <source-code lang="TypeScript">